onqtam/headjack/src/motivation/startup_case_study.md

 # Challenges in the current web2 world

-What's the fate of such a UI?
 There are many challenges for this idea to work as a web2 company:

 - For it to provide value it would need many users commenting on the same video or otherwise there will be no histogram and the whole interface will be pointless.
 It needs a network effect - discoverability is hard.